>

 Purple Shampoo 101: What is It & Why It is a Must for Blonde Hair

-If you have blonde, silver or white hair that tends to get yellow, purple shampoo can be your new BFF.
+Does purple shampoo work?
+We offer a resounding yes.
+If you have blonde, silver or white hair that tends to get yellow, purple shampoo can be your new best friend.
 The shampoos traditionally have a blue or violet color, which neutralizes the yellow tones making the hair look clean and bright.
-Let’s take a look at what purple shampoo is, who should be using it, how often it should be used and the 4 main causes of yellowing hair so you can do what you can to make the changes to fix it, long term.
+Let’s take a look at what exactly purple shampoo is, who should be using it, how often it should be used and the four main causes of yellowing hair so you can do what you can to make the changes to fix it in the long term.

 What is Purple Shampoo?

-Purple shampoo is purple colored shampoo that distributes purple pigment to neutralize brassy, yellow tones.
-Purple is used because, if you take a look at the color wheel, it is the direct opposite color of yellow.
-This means purple and yellow cancels one another out.
-So when using purple pigment on brassy, yellow tones it color corrects your hair's hue restoring it to its former bright, cooler color.
+In other words, what does purple shampoo do?
+Purple shampoo is purple-colored shampoo that distributes purple pigment to neutralize brassy, yellow tones.
+Purple is used because, if you take a look at the color wheel, it’s the direct opposite color of yellow.
+Does purple cancel out yellow?
+The answer is yes.
+So when using purple pigment on brassy, yellow tones it color corrects your hair's hue, restoring it to its former brighter, cooler color.

 Who should use purple shampoo?

-Purple shampoo is for those with light hair, salon achieved or natural, such as blonde, platinum, silver / gray, white, or pastel.
-Because it is made for light colored hair, if you're brunette you wont see any results.
+Purple shampoo is for those with light hair, achieved in a salon or natural, such as blonde, platinum, silver/gray, white or pastel.
+Because it’s designed for light colored hair, if you're brunette, you won’t see any results.
+Brunettes should use a blue-based shampoo if the goal is cool-toned hair color.
 But, if you're brunette with blonde highlights it will maintain your highlights color.
-And if you have bleached hair, purple shampoo is a must have.
+And if you have bleached hair, purple shampoo is a must-have.

 How often should you use purple shampoo?